DataStories-UniPi/VesselVision/README.md

 ## Usage
-To use VesselVision at first run the ```MaSEC.py``` script using the following command
+To use VesselVision at first run the ```VesselVision.py``` script using the following command
 ``` Python
 python VesselVision.py
 ```

 which will initialize Zookeeper and Apache Kafka and create the Topics needed for the data stream and its results.
-Afterwards, in order to instantiate the web application (```monitor```) for the visualization, run the following command
+Afterwards, in order to instantiate the web application for the visualization, run the following command
 ``` Python
 python -m bokeh serve --show ./monitor --allow-websocket-origin=<SERVER_IP>
 ```